-The Authority is certifying the Final EIS/EIR, adopting CEQA Findings, including a statement of overriding considerations and MMRP, and approving the LPA.
-In certifying the Final EIS/EIR, the Authority finds that the Final EIS/EIR does not add significant new information to the Draft EIS/EIR that would require recirculation of the EIS/EIR under CEQA because the Final EIS/EIR contains no information revealing (1) any new significant environmental impact that would result from the Project or from a new mitigation measure proposed to be implemented; (2) any substantial increase in the severity of a previously identified environmental impact; (3) any feasible project alternative or mitigation measure considerably different from others previously analyzed that would clearly lessen the environmental impacts of the Project but that was rejected by the Project Sponsor; or (4) that the Draft EIS/EIR was so fundamentally and basically inadequate and conclusory in nature that meaningful public review and comment were precluded.
+The Authority certified the Final EIS/EIR, adopted CEQA Findings, including the adoption of a statement of overriding considerations and MMRP, and approved the LPA.
+In certifying the Final EIS/EIR, the Authority found that the Final EIS/EIR did not add significant new information to the Draft EIS/EIR that would require recirculation of the EIS/EIR under CEQA because the Final EIS/EIR contains no information revealing (1) any new significant environmental impact that would result from the Project or from a new mitigation measure proposed to be implemented; (2) any substantial increase in the severity of a previously identified environmental impact; (3) any feasible project alternative or mitigation measure considerably different from others previously analyzed that would clearly lessen the environmental impacts of the Project but that was rejected by the Project Sponsor; or (4) that the Draft EIS/EIR was so fundamentally and basically inadequate and conclusory in nature that meaningful public review and comment were precluded.
+The SFMTA concurs in these findings of the Transportation Authority.